-Except for any interest and principal payments, all disbursements of the Paying Agent in relation to the Fourth Tranche Bonds shall require the conformity of the Trustee.
+Except for any interest and principal payments, all disbursements of the Registrar in relation to the First Tranche Bonds shall require the conformity of the Trustee.
+The Registrar shall render a monthly account of such funds under its control.

 Remedies